-As soon as possible after the offer has been accepted, you should find a professional home inspector and make an appointment to meet him or her at the property.
+After the offer has been accepted, you should find a professional home inspector immediately and make an appointment to meet him or her at the property.
 You will usually have to pay the inspector on the day of the inspection.

-- Within a few days the inspector will send you the written inspection report.
+- The inspector will send you the written inspection report within a few days.
 Your lender may want a copy.
-If the inspection shows major problems with the house and you no longer want to buy it, you may cancel the contract.
-Include a copy of the inspection report.
+If the inspection shows major problems with the house, you may cancel the contract.

-- If the problems are minor, your agent can help you negotiate with the seller to either get them repaired or lower the price of the home.
+- If the problems are minor, your REALTOR® can help you negotiate with the seller to repair or lower the price of the home.

 - Depending on where you live or what type of home you are buying, other inspections may be required, such as to detect lead-based paint or pests or to check water quality and septic systems.